What is a Console Cable?

 What Are the Primary Kinds of Console Cables?

 Console cables come in many shapes and sizes and with a variety of connector types.
-There are three that are used more commonly than the rest, mostly because of the frequency with which you will see these different connectors.
+There are three kinds of console cables that are used most frequently:

 A RJ45 to DB9 is probably the most well-known console cable today.
 Once upon a time, console cables were connected with improvised “kits” that were little more than a string of adapters on the end of a serial cable.
 Today, you can get an RJ45 to DB9 cable that replaces the “kit” with a single cord.
 As the name implies, one end is RJ45 and the other is DB9.